TCNOco/Dota2-Minesweeper-Solver/README.md

 (honestly most people are Dota players how on Earth would we complete this entire thing?)

 Then check ouot this project: [https://github.com/andrey-karklins/dota2_mineweeper_bot](https://github.com/andrey-karklins/dota2_mineweeper_bot)

+This project looks at any screen size for the grass blocks in-game and gets the size/pos from that, as well as would do the solving offline, instead of reaching out to a website server, but that would take forever...
+And a deeper understanding of Minesweeper than I can deal with at the moment lol